oarcscience/ith.oarc.science/lgbt/index.md

 such people, and ‘Umar did it as well."

-Islamic societies through history have both tolerated and persecuted LGBT people, sometimes at the same time.
+Islamic societies through history have both tolerated and persecuted homosexual people, sometimes at the same time.
 However, there is very little in the core text of Islam, the Qur'an, which support the harsh punishments and ostracism which gays are subjected to in contemporary Islamic society, and the relevant passages are either vague or